acaughman/mpa_climate_selection/README.md

 ### Tests

-Climate Tests - with 0.7 or 0.6 fishing pressure and small MPA

-2. ENSO 6/7
-3. Heat Waves 6/7

-** Decide bewteen .6 and .7 **

-MPA Tests - with 0.8 and 0.7 or 0.6 fishing pressure and no climate
+MPA Tests - with 0.8 and 0.6 fishing pressure and no climate

 1. Single Large
 2. Network